 Reef pontoons are also called activity platforms.
 These are large platforms which are permanently moored at the reef, most of them are located at Moore Reef.
 The platforms can have one or two levels, all have a combination of shaded seating and sundecks, as well as showers and change rooms.
 If you choose a reef pontoon as your preferred destination for a Cairns snorkel tour, then water entry is via submerged platforms and steps and while you are still swimming in the open ocean, you are in a protected lagoon-type area of the reef, which has less current and waves.
 There are also resting stations located across the snorkelling area.
 The reef pontoon tours include a range of additional activities in their tour price, including glass bottom boat tours, underwater observatories and semi-submersible tours.
 The pontoons accommodate a couple of hundred people.

 Green and Fitzroy Islands are the main island destinations for Cairns snorkelling tours.
-Green Island has sandy beaches and rainforest growth, which you can explore on boardwalks.
+Green Island is only 25km offshore and has sandy beaches and rainforest growth, which you can explore on boardwalks.
 Snorkelling is directly off the beach.
 Most snorkelling tours to Green Island include a glass bottom boat tour.
 Many boats go to Green Island and during the day, several hundred people can be there.
 Fitzroy Island is a continental island.
 It has mountainous terrain which you can explore on the Lighthouse walk or Summit walk.
 Snorkelling is directly off the beach – its Nudey Beach was named Australia’s best beach in 2018 – the beaches near the jetty are made of coral rubble, which is hard underfoot.
-Less boats go here, so day visitors are usually a few hundred people.
+Less boats go here, so day visitors are usually a few hundred people and there’s lots of things to do at Fitzroy Island.
 Both islands have resorts on them, with bar and bistro facilities.
 The islands are closer to Cairns, so you get there quicker than the pontoons and outer reef destinations.

 Sand cays are ‘pretty as a picture’ – little beacons of white sand that emerge from the sea and are surrounded by azure waters.
 You can’t help but want to be on them, to sit in the shallows and have the waves lap at your feet.
 There are two sand cay destinations – Michaelmas Cay, which has lots of birdlife, and Upolu Cay which is only seen at low tide.
 In terms of ‘where do sand cays ‘sit’ in the scheme of Cairns snorkelling tours’, I would say they are in between the pontoons, islands and outer reefs.
 Like the islands, you are standing on firm ground and snorkelling off a beach.
 Like the pontoons, you are on the reef and the coral cover and marine life is more diverse.
 Like the outer reef sites, the boats that visit the sand cays carry less people (than pontoon and island boats).